Human First

 Through increased investment in emotional intelligence with compassion for ourselves and others we are able to be more effective in how we operate in our daily lives.
 Creating meaningful relationships and doing work that is purposeful.
 Pursuing the right goals for the right reasons.
 Finding balance, re-learning to thrive as we release ourselves from the slavery and perpetual dissatisfaction of chasing ‘more’ by investing in a greater appreciation of what we already have.

-The project is to allow ourselves to be comfortable with the frailty and vulnerability of what it means to be human.
+Embracing the Human First philosophy allows us to be comfortable with the frailty and vulnerability of what it means to be human.
 To let go of the falsehood of perfection and embrace our true nature.
 To not deny our imperfections but to acknowledge and celebrate our individual and unique perspective of the world.
 Recognising that it’s these small differences that bring colour and vibrancy to our communities, teams and organisations.

 By embracing our true nature we reduce the interferences that plague our development, we reduce the resistance and in its place discover the liberation that comes from acceptance that paradoxically accelerates our own growth.
 A growth that is self-perpetuating, becoming the flywheel that in turn sustains itself.